crnd-inc/generic-addons/README.rst

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues <https://github.com/crnd-inc/generic-addons/issues>`_.
+Bugs are tracked on `https://crnd.pro/requests <https://crnd.pro/requests>`_.
-In case of trouble, please check there if your issue has already been reported.
+In case of trouble, please report there.

 Maintainer